AnalyzeWithRiya/Netflix-Content-Trends-Analysis/sql/sql.md

 ![ ](https://github.com/AnalyzeWithRiya/Netflix-Content-Trends-Analysis/blob/1ab4cc48853d46fcc5779c05c7a3afe050eeff3c/images/i13.jpg)

-✅ Comedy makes up ~4.5% of titles — often blended with drama or romance, not always standalone.
+✅ **“Comedy”** listed as a genre, that’s just **~4.5%** of the entire catalog.
+So while comedy isn’t the dominant flavor, it’s definitely on the menu — often blended with drama, romance, or international themes.

 ---